 Fjallraven Totepack No. 1 ($120)

-Looking for the best travel purse and tote for Europe?
+If you’re looking for another great carry on tote bag that is also a great travel purse and tote for Europe look. no further.
 Fjallraven has been putting itself on the map in recent years, and for a good reason.
 Thanks to apparel functional enough for outdoor travel & adventuring, but sophisticated enough to pass for day-to-day wear, this tote pack is definitely among the best travel handbags available.

 Like the MEC 12-Hour Tote Bag, Fjallraven’s Totepack No. 1 converts into one of three different styles to maximize your comfort and match your style!
 Carry it by the short leather handles for a handbag, sling it over your shoulder for a classic tote, or convert the straps to backpack mode to better handle a little extra weight.